 Please Note: Some academic departments offer departmental internship credit not listed below so students are encouraged to check with their department about credit options.
 Past students have received internship credit through ACCT, ADS, EVRN, FMS, HNRS, HSES, SPLH, etc.

 - LA&S 490 – Internship Exploration (5 credits) Open to students of any major and level.Fulfills KU Core Goal 6.1 Integration and Creativity.

-- JOUR 507 - Practicum in Journalism (3 credits) Open to journalism majors who have completed either JOUR 415 or JOUR 560 (or Jour 435) with a grade of 2.0+, and at least eleven hours of journalism with a GPA of 2.5+, both overall and in journalism.
+- JMC 507 - Practicum in Journalism (3 credits) Open to journalism majors who have completed either JMC 415 or JMC 560 (or JMC 435) with a grade of 2.0+, and at least eleven hours of journalism with a GPA of 2.5+, both overall and in journalism.

-- PSYC 483 – Undergraduate Internship Psychology (3 credits) Open to psychology majors and minors.
+- PSYC 483 (3 credits) + PSYC 402 (3 credits) – Undergraduate Internship Psychology (6 credits total) Open to psychology majors and minors.

 ISA Internships are available to current students who are 18 years of age or older, have a minimum cumulative GPA of 2.5, and are proficient in English.
 Internships can also be arranged in Korean for students who are proficient.

-Step 1: Complete KU application by January 15th if applying for Session I or Feb.
-10th if applying for Session II.
-Below is a list of the required documents and questionnaires.
+Complete the KU application by February 1st.
+Below is a list of the required documents and questionnaires:

-Step 2: Complete ISA's Seoul internship application by Jan.
-15th if applying for Session I or Feb.
-10th if applying for Session II.
+Complete ISA's Seoul internship application by February 1st.
 See the ISA Application Instructions in the Required Readings section of your Jayhawks Abroad account for details.